 Social Media Marketing is Really Popular

 While Facebook and Twitter are generally considered to be the best social networks for advertisements, China has a game of its own.
-Almost half of the Chinese population use one type of a social network or another; however, they are not using Facebook or Twitter, since they are banned in China.
+Almost half of the Chinese population use one type of social network or another; however, they are not using Facebook or Twitter, since they are banned in China.
 Many Chinese blogs are playing a marvelous role for marketing certain products.
 These blogs are run by both the companies as well as independent bloggers who charge a certain fee for running advertisements.
 The main issue in this country is that several social media websites are banned in most parts of the country.
 People usually use virtual private networks (VPN) and proxies to access western social media websites.
 It is limiting the scope of traditional social media marketing to some extent but still social media is the most inexpensive way of promoting products and services especially for small and medium businesses.

-Just as discussed above, BSS sites are a great medium of advertising in China, however, some of the local social media websites are also gaining popularity and many companies have invested in running their advertisements on them as well.
+Just as discussed above, BSS sites are a great medium of advertising in China, however, some local social media websites are also gaining popularity and many companies have invested in running their advertisements on them as well.
 These social networking websites include Xianonei.cn, wangyou.com, chinaren.com, 51.com and 5460.net.
 With so many social networking websites, we cannot say that there is any single social media company which has got a strong hold upon the scene of the Chinese advertisements.
 You will have to be present in all those social media websites to ensure that maximum internet users in China get your message otherwise you will not be able to get appropriate exposure.

 However, things never stop evolving and nowadays there are two major social media platforms which are absolutely crucial to market on: the Chinese’s favorite instant messaging application, Wechat and the most famous Chinese micro-blogging website/application, Weibo.
 No matter which industry you are from, no matter which segment of the market you are targeting, these two social media are the fundamental basis for any digital marketing strategy in China.